-Several factors go into how long it takes for a dog to digest its food.
-With that fact aside, it takes small dogs and puppies about 4 hours to digest their food.
-Larger dogs, on the other hand, can take about 8 hours.
-The exact time will differ based on the dog’s age, breed, and more.
+Several factors go into how long it takes for a dog to digest their food.
+With that fact aside, it takes small dogs longer than larger dogs to digest their food.
+Larger dogs’ digestion can take around 8 hours.
+On the other hand, puppies have faster digestion than adult dogs.
+The exact time will differ based on the dog’s age, size, and more.

-Factors That Impact YHow Long It Takes Dogs To Digest Food
+Factors That Impact How Long It Takes Dogs to Digest Food

-Although dog breed, size, and age are the big three determiners for how long it takes your dog to digest its food, exercise also plays a large role.
-The more your dog exercises, the quicker its body will process the food.
-Because of this fact, more active dogs digest their food much quicker than lethargic dogs.
+Although dog size and age are the big determiners for how long it takes your dog to digest their food, exercise also plays a large role.
+The more your dog exercises, the quicker their body will process the food.
+Because of this fact, more active dogs digest their food much faster than sedentary dogs.

 Finally, the last factor that impacts the digestive tract is the actual food the dog is eating.
 Certain food types take longer for your dog to digest than others.
-For example, grains tend to be digested slower than protein.
-What you’re feeding your dog can impact how fast it digests the food.
+For example, complex carbohydrates from grains tend to be digested slower than protein.
+What you feed your dog can impact how fast they digest the food.